QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     typeof(x), typeof(y)

-An immutable object is one that cannot be altered once it resides in memory
+An immutable value is one that cannot be altered once it resides in memory

 In particular, tuples do not support item assignment (i.e. ``x[1] = "test"`` would fail)